twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Additionally, because the matrix factorization is re-trained from scratch every hour, we have added additional logic to detect if the loss is more than expected (currently by detecting if the loss is above a hard threshold of 0.09) that may have resulted from an unlucky initialization and local mode, and then re-fit the model if so.

+## Post Selection Similarity
+The Community Notes ranking algorithm includes mechanisms to detect similarities in the notes and posts that contributors engage with.
+If the algorithm detects an anomalous correlation, the associated contributors are treated as a single contributor to address any potential impacts on note ranking outcomes.
+Like the rest of ranking, this system follows Community Notes principles and works entirely on open and public data with open and public effects.

 ## Net Helpful Minimums

 Matrix factorization identifies notes that are liked by people who normally disagree by assigning high intercepts to notes when users with different factors rate the note Helpful.